ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 # LSD staking pool powered by SSV

-This repo showcases minimalistic backend for an LSD staking pool.
+This repo showcases a minimalistic backend for an LSD staking pool.
 It is for learning purposes ONLY and should NOT be a

 base for any solution used in production.
 It contains backend scripts and smart contracts to manage and stake Ether,

-minting a LSD token (ssvETH) and leveraging ssv.network to stake in a distributed and decentralized manner.
+minting an LSD token (ssvETH) and leveraging ssv.network to stake in a distributed and decentralized manner.

 ## Video walkthrough